Otto Planetta: Biography

+When Holzweber's widow attempted to place a ribbon of German colors on the coffin, officials told her that if she did, she would be charged with high treason.
+When the officiating clergyman attempted to deliver a funeral oration, he was forced to stop.
+He was saying that Holzweber died for an idea when a police officer intervened and ordered him to be silent.
+Less than a week after the executions of Planetta and Holzweber, their lawyer, Eric Fuehrer, was arrested for being a Nazi sympathizer.
+During the trial, after every other defense had been rejected by the court, Fuehrer had made an appeal based on Nazism.
+He argued that Planetta and Holzweber could not be guilty of high treason, since they did not recognize Austria as a state.
+He referenced their viewpoint, stating, "One People; One Empire"."I do not accept the new law of treason formulated under the new Constitution.
+The accused's ideal can be expressed in one sentence, namely, 'One People; One Empire,' which is the Nazi slogan."

 Glorification in the Nazi State

-After the Anschluss of Austria on March 12, 1938, Planetta was elevated to the status of a "Hero of Austrian Freedom".
+After the Anschluss of Austria on 12 March 1938, Planetta was elevated to the status of a "Hero of Austrian Freedom".
 Numerous streets in "Greater Germany" were named after him, such as Gemmrigheimer Street in Zuffenhausen, Pfarrgasse in Baden bei Wien and Habsburger Street in Dresden.
 Today's Maria- and Rudolf-Fischer-Hof in Vienna-Favoriten as well as student fraternities, e.g. the fraternity Bruna Sudetia in Vienna, were also named after him.
 None of these still bear his name.